microsoft/TinyBlazorAdmin/deployment.md

 Voila, the deployment is now completed.
 You can test it by creating a new short URL using the admin SWA.

+## Adding Custom Domain

-> To add a custom domain to your AzUrlShortener, [follow these steps](https://github.com/FBoucher/AzUrlShortener/blob/main/post-deployment-configuration.md#add-a-custom-domain)
+To add a custom domain to your AzUrlShortener & TinyBlazorAdmin, [follow these steps](https://github.com/FBoucher/AzUrlShortener/blob/main/post-deployment-configuration.md#add-a-custom-domain) from the the AzUrlShortener repo.

 [CreateBackend]: medias/CreateBackend.png